bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 noticed he had an earphone in one ear.
 This made me a bit suspicious, but I ignored it and just kept sitting there.

-But then, after ~5 minutes, a police patrol drove up the hill in a big-ass quad.
+But then, after ~5 minutes, a police patrol drove up the hill in a big quad.
 Guys were fully geared-up, looking like they were going to fight in a war.

-The big guy said that I'm lucky he's in a good mood today, that he's not angry but I cannot be here, and then they offered me a ride back to the venue.
+One of them said that I'm lucky he's in a good mood today, that he's not angry but I cannot be here - and then they offered me a ride back to the venue.
 We chatted a bit on the way down the hill.
+Overall, it was... fun?

 Looking back, my behavior was just plain stupid, but fortunately, the odds seemed to be in my favor on that day.